swiftlang/swift-evolution/proposals/mmmm-spawn-let.md

 ### Awaiting `spawn let` values

-Since `spawn let`s introduce constants that will be "filled in later" by their right-hand-side concurrently-executing task, refering to them must be covered by an `await` keyword:
+Since `spawn let`s introduce constants that will be "filled in later" by their right-hand-side concurrently-executing task, referring to them must be covered by an `await` keyword:

 ```swift
 spawn let name = getName()